-18 Deane Helpline Trading Account
+16 Deane Helpline Trading Account

-18.1 The draft budget has assumed no increase in fees to private customers which is currently £5.86 per week and no increase in the charge to the HRA for

-- TDBC Tenants which is currently £4.86 per week.
-This was approved by Full Council in December. - 18.2 The income budget shown below is based on a prudent projection of income due in the year, and makes an allowance for income collection risks. - 18.3 The nature of the service means that staff costs are susceptible to increase in order to maintain services through unplanned staffing absences.
-Some provision has been included within the expenditure budget to provide for essential cover arrangements, although the service manager has reviewed staffing rota arrangements to minimise costs in this area. - 18.4 The summary trading account is as follows.
+- 16.1 The budget has assumed no increase in fees to private customers which is currently £5.86 per week and no increase in the charge to the HRA for TDBC Tenants which is currently £4.86 per week.
+This was approved by Full Council in December. - 16.2 The income budget shown below is based on a prudent projection of income due in the year, and makes an allowance for income collection risks. - 16.3 The nature of the service means that staff costs are susceptible to increase in order to maintain services through unplanned staffing absences.
+Some provision has been included within the expenditure budget to provide for essential cover arrangements, although the service manager has reviewed staffing rota arrangements to minimise costs in this area. - 16.4 The summary trading account is as follows.
 There are no uncommitted reserves brought forward on this account.

-Deane Helpline Trading Unit Estimates 2017/18 2018/19
+Deane Helpline Trading Unit Estimates 2017/18 £k 2018/19 £k

-£k £k

 Direct operating Costs 964 1,088

 Recharges and Capital Charges 228 144

-Income (1,051) (1,097)

-Estimated Deficit 141 135
+Income (1,051) (1,097) Estimated Deficit 141 135

-19 General Reserves
+17 General Reserves

-19.1 The current reserves position is shown below.
-The forecast Outturn for the 2017/18 budget is currently being reviewed but recent projections predict an underspend of £318,000.
-Any final projected under/overspend will be adjusted through General Reserves.
+17.1 The current reserves position is shown below.
+The forecast Outturn for the 2017/18 budget is currently being reviewed but recent projections predict a net underspend of £318,000.
+The table below therefore gives a provisional forecast of the reserves position at the start of the next financial year.